bayswater industrial area regeneration

 Over the course of 12 weeks, students were exposed to a place-led process of urban regeneration, learning specific knowledge of the Bayswater Industrial Area – it’s history, environmental context, current economic function and current challenges and opportunities.

 The Living Lab provided a series workshops for the students from guest speakers including business owner John and other expert stakeholders.
 Students were also taken on guided walks to provide opportunities to relate ideas learnt in the classroom to real places, situated within broader urban contexts.
 Students were able to reinforce key ideas and stories from the guest speakers by making direct links to their own observational analysis of streets, urban morphology, engagement with local community, and environmental features.

 After collating and organising the data from the Living Labs, students participated in a series of design-led activities to structure their analysis and ideas.
 Students presented posters of their analysis and ideas for the Bayswater Industrial Area in a showcase to industry, government and community stakeholders in the Bayswater Town Centre.

 If you would like to know more about the weekly studio activities, please see the detailed learning methodology in the posts below.

 How does this studio match PlaceAgency Objectives?

 Regenerating industrial areas is particularly challenging in the context of deindustrialisation and state and local government fiscal restraint.
-This project provides an opportunity for students to engage in planning for the regeneration of industrial areas through tactical urbanism, placemaking, urban design and land use planning interventions.
-It draws upon the network and resources of an existing community group in the area.
-In doing so, the project outcomes will inform our knowledge of how to enhance collective capacity to create successful and authentic industrial spaces, that are resilient resources for communities.
+This project provided an opportunity for students to engage in planning for the regeneration of industrial areas through tactical urbanism, placemaking, urban design and land use planning interventions.
+It drew upon the network and resources of an existing community group in the area.
+In doing so, the project outcomes informed our knowledge of how to enhance collective capacity to create successful and authentic industrial spaces that are resilient resources for communities.